-In a distributed team, diversity can mean a number of things.
-Removing the barrier of geographic proximity and the need to commute can be a great advantage in getting the best possible people for the job.
-More and more, we’re seeing businesses take advantage of the flexibility of a distributed office to hire across borders and create an international team.
+One of the biggest benefits of remote work is the ability to hire a diverse team regardless of where they’re based.
+Removing the barrier of geography allows you to hire the best possible people for the job.
+More and more businesses are taking advantage of the flexibility of remote and distributed work to hire across borders and create an international team.

-It’s also worth it to check the lighting in the room, to make sure that your video is clear and easy to see.
-If you have anything to share, make sure that you have it setup and organized before the meeting so it’s clear what you’re talking about.
+It’s also a good idea to check the lighting in the room to ensure that your video is clear and easy to see.
+If you have anything to present, make sure that you have your screen share tool set up and organized before the meeting so you can walk your team through what you’re talking about.

 2. Write It Down

-A conversation can be hard enough to keep up with in your native language.
-If ideas are flying around, you can get caught up thinking about the ramifications of one thing and suddenly realize the conversation has moved on without you.
-What’s more, call quality or a bad microphone can make it really difficult to make out what people are saying, though hopefully you’ve dealt with that.
+A conversation can be hard enough to follow in your native language—it’s easy to get caught up in one idea without realizing that the conversation has moved on without you.
+What’s more, a bad microphone or slow video conference can make it really difficult to make out what people are saying [though hopefully you dealt with that in the first step ☺️].

 There’s a reason that airlines have the flight attendants do a safety demonstration on almost every flight.
-A strong visual can communicate an idea with incredible clarity and specificity, across language barriers.
+A strong visual can communicate an idea with incredible clarity and specificity, even if you speak a different language.

 4. Take the Time to Clarify

-People can be afraid to speak up for fear of slowing down the group, so make sure to emphasize that you want to keep everyone on the same page, rather than rush through and cause mistakes further down the road.
+People can be afraid to speak up for fear of slowing down the group, so be sure to pause and give your teammates a chance to check in.